gravitational/teleport/rfd/0124-plugin-secrets.md

 #### Creation

-A `PluginStaticCredentials` object can be created after a `Plugin` object has been created.
-If a `Plugin` is marked as needing static credentials as described above, the `Plugin` won't start until these have been provided.

-When creating a plugin, Teleport will first perform a lookup to ensure that there is a plugin with the same name as the new `PluginStaticCredentials` object being created and that the plugin has `PluginNeedsStaticCredentials` with the `Enabled` flag set to true.
-If this plugin doesn't exist, the creation of the `PluginStaticCredentials` object will fail.
+A `PluginStaticCredentials` object must be created at the same time that the `Plugin` is created.

 #### Deletion

-On deletion, the associated `Plugin` will be stopped.
-Additionally, `PluginStaticCredentials` objects will be deleted when deleting its associated plugin.
+On deletion, the associated `Plugin` will be stopped and related `PluginStaticCredentials` objects will be deleted when deleting its associated plugin.

 ### UX